AprilXiaoyanLiu/Machine-Learning-University-of-Washington/README.md

    Lasso regression

    Kernal regression

 - Machine Learning: Classification

-  Overview: Build classification modeling to predict if a review is positive or not and if a loan is risky or safe.
+  Project 1 Overview: Build classification modeling to predict if an Amazon review is positive.
+  Project 2 Overview: Is this loan safe or risky?
   In these assignments, I have built logistic regression modeling and decision tree modeling to predict if a loan is risky or safe and test classification errors for different models by both using scikit-learn and implementing the (greedy ascent, greedy descrsion tree and etc.) algorithm from sracth.

   Linear Classifiers & Logistic Regression